-The time for the completion of all Master of Arts degree requirements shall be no more than two (2) years.
-The period of residence shall start from the student's first enrollment after admission into the Master of Arts program and shall include all leaves of absence from the program.
-The regular period for completion of a graduate student transferring from another university shall be reduced by one (1) semester.
+The time limit or "maximum residence period" for the completion of all Master of Arts degree requirements shall be no more than two (2) years.

+The counting of the period of residence shall start from the student's first semester of enrollment in graduate courses after admission into the Master of Arts Program and shall include all leaves of absence from the Program.